LIFE GOES ON: AN INTRODUCTION

 Back Hill

 Arthur was thirty-two years old at the time of the 1911 census.
 The Page family were living on Back Hill, Ely, Cambridgeshire.
-Back Hill still exists, and has been largely gentrified.

 Arthur is shown as a general labourer.
 His wife, Sophia Chapman, was 29 years old.
 They had been married for ten years.

 Arthur had four children at the time of the census: Arthur aged 9, Violet aged 6, Beatrice aged 5 and Percy aged 1.
-Another child, Florence, is entered on the form and then crossed out because she was living and sleeping at Mrs Sophia Stubbins Back Hill.
-I remember my father's Uncle Arthur and Aunt Violet well.
-Arthur was a very gentle man who, when I moved to Sheffield in 1980, told me about how he had also lived in Sheffield in the 1930s, working on road construction schemes.
-Violet I remember as slightly eccentric - she often wore extraordinary hats.
-They were all born in Ely, with the exception of Beatrice, who was born in Peterborough.
+Another child, 3 year old Florence, is entered on the form and then crossed out because she was living and sleeping at Mrs Sophia Stubbins Back Hill.
+She had probably been farmed out because her mother was nine months pregnant - Sophia's daughter Dorothy was born three days after the census.

-Arthur was born in Ely, Cambridgeshire, as was his wife Sophia.
+All the family were born in Ely, Cambridgeshire, with the exception of Beatrice, who was born in Peterborough.
 The transcript for their entry is here.
 You can view the original form here.
 The form for the household where Florence was staying is here.

 Arthur Page Arthur Page Arthur Page